 Disruptive technologies have transformed every step of the real estate value chain, providing massive opportunities for the industry.
-The technologies with the highest rate of adoption include augmented reality (AR) and drones artificial intelligence (AI), along with instant communication channels and social media, big data and the 5G network.
+The technologies with the highest rate of adoption include augmented reality (AR), drones and artificial intelligence (AI), along with instant communication channels and social media, big data and the 5G network.

-So far, the fastest adoption has been on augmented reality and drones for surveying properties and neighbourhoods and for providing virtual tours, and obviously, due to the fast-paced nature of the business, instant communication tools and social media.
+So far, the fastest adoption has been in AR and drones for surveying properties and neighbourhoods and for providing virtual tours.
+At the same time, due to the fast-paced nature of the business, instant communication tools and social media have also had a significant impact.